The Rite of the Open Circuit

 Setting and Roles

-The Rite is held at a workbench, in a Circuit (a repair cafe, hackerspace, library makerspace, or home workshop).
-It is conducted by:
+The Rite is held at a workbench, in a Circuit: a repair cafe, a hackerspace, a library makerspace, a home workshop.
+Three parties conduct it:

 - The Candidate — the one entering the practice